Hiding in plain sight: With a painful 2012 behind it, TrueCar is starting to look like a billion dollar LA company

 The company then takes this a step further by providing consumers a Guaranteed Savings Certificate based on real average sales prices across the industry.
 Each of the company’s 7,000 dealer partners is contractually bound to honor the prices on these certificates without hassle or negotiation.
 Consumers pay nothing for this service, and dealers pay TrueCar a flat fee on each completed sale, but nothing if a sale doesn’t close.

-Surveys of auto buyers indicate that the average consumer believe dealers rake in 25 percent profit on a typical sale, according to Painter.
+Surveys of auto buyers indicate that the average consumer believes dealers rake in 25 percent profit on a typical sale, according to Painter.
 At the same time these buyers believe that 8 percent would be a fair profit.
 The reality is that dealers make less than $1,000 on the average car sale, he says, representing a profit of just 3 percent on a $30,000 sale.
 That means dealers make less than consumers think is fair.
 There’s a disconnect, one that results from a lack of transparency.

 TrueCar’s business is built on delivering transparency and rebuilding trust in the car business.
 Business is good.
 Dealers are back on board because the company has helped them make up in sales volume what they may be losing in slightly lower prices.
 The company now represents 3 percent of all US car sales, according to Painter.
 Earlier this week, the company announced its one millionth car sold through its platform, representing over $3 billions in savings below MSRP, and consumers are discovering the service at a rapid clip – although the company’s business is still heavily concentrated along the coasts in typical technology early adopter markets.

 TrueCar’s backers include Capricorn Investment Group, Upfront Ventures, Silicon Valley Bank, Keating Capital, GSV Capital, Passport Capital, Allen & Company, International Investment House, USAA, DealerTrack, Anthem Venture Partners, Arcturus Capital, and Capital One Financial Corp.
-With the company recently crossing its eight birthday, and more than two years passing since the company raised $200 million in a September 2011 Series E funding, the clock is starting to tick on a liquidity event.
+With the company recently crossing its eight birthday, and more than two years passing since the company raised $200 million of debt and equity in a September 2011 Series E funding, the clock is starting to tick on a liquidity event.

 Painter and his company have not crossed the finish line yet, and there are still plenty challenges.
 As the events of the last two years proved, things can change rapidly.
 Above all else, the company will do well to continue holding the needs of consumers and dealers in equal regard.
 Also, TrueCar will have to build out its network of partner dealers even further if it wants to truly solidify its market leading position.
 For example, Audi (and other manufacturers) does not allow its dealers to participate in the TrueCar platform.
 The more comprehensive and ubiquitous it becomes, the better TrueCar can serve consumers.